PawelJanowicz1/PawelJanowicz1/README.md

 - 💻 I work mainly with **Java** and **Spring Boot**
 - 🧩 I build backend applications, APIs and web systems
-- 🗄️ I use relational databases, Hibernate/JPA and SQL
+- 🗄️ I use relational and NoSQL databases, Hibernate/JPA and SQL
 - ⚙️ I also work with Angular, Docker, Git and Linux
 - 🚀 I like clean, practical and maintainable code